YOU CAN'T BEAT A GOOD BOOK....

 Emperor Rosko's DJ Book

 DAVID SINCLAIR worked on three offshore stations during the sixties - Radio Essex, Radio 270 and Radio 390.
 His book gives a unique insight into life as a North Sea broadcaster.
-The ebook is no longer available but the audiobook, read by the author, still is.
+It is now out of print but it is worth trying to find a second-hand copy.

 Making Waves